axelarnetwork/axelar-gmp-sdk-solidity/contracts/gateway/INTEGRATION.md

 The gateway contract is designed to be upgradable.
 The owner can upgrade the contract to a new version by calling the `upgrade` function.
 The new contract address is passed as an argument to the function.
 The new contract must be compatible with the existing storage layout.
 The gateway owner is expected to be the [governance contract](../governance/AxelarServiceGovernance.sol) that can trigger upgrades by receiving GMP calls.
 The implementation of the upgrade method is expected to vary for non-EVM chains.

+The EVM gateway uses a proxy pattern for upgrades, i.e there's a fixed proxy contract that delegates calls to an implementation contract, while using the proxy contract's storage.
+The stored implementation contract address can be upgraded to a new contract, thus upgrading the logic (see [here](../upgradable/Upgradable.sol)).

 ## Signer rotation delay

 The auth mechanism of the gateway contract tracks the recent list of signers that were active.
 This allows a recent signer set to recover the gateway in the event of a compromise of the latest signer set, or a bug in the gateway or Amplifier that allows rotating to a malicious signer set.
 To prevent the gateway contract from being lost by successive malicious rotations, a minimum delay is enforced between signer rotations (e.g. 1 day).
 This allows the decentralized governance to step in to react to any issues (for e.g. upgrade the gateway).

 Since the governance makes use of Axelar GMP calls as well, a compromised signer set, or exploit could potentially issue a governance proposal as well.
 Governance also has a timelock by default which makes reacting to issues slow.
-Hence, a gateway `operator` can be elected by governance that can collaborate with Axelar governance to bypass signer rotation and governance delays in emergencies.
+Hence, a gateway `operator` can be elected by gateway owner/governance that can collaborate with Axelar governance to bypass signer rotation and governance delays in emergencies.
 The operator can't perform these actions by itself.
 It still requires that signers have signed off on the action.
 This mechanism is useful as it's more unlikely that both the Axelar gateway/governance and the operator have been compromised at the same time.

 ## Testing